• Product Guide Materials

 Defiance Enhanced Options Income ETFs

-Seek High Income with Defiance’s Put-Write Enhanced Options Income ETS
+Seek Current Income with Defiance’s Put-Write Enhanced Options Income ETFs

 Selling short dated options can generate outsized daily premium.

 On a daily basis, these options are more expensive than longer term options.
-By selling them, this creates opportunities to generate high income and reduce daily risk.
+By selling them, this creates opportunities to generate current income and reduce daily risk.

-What’s the key to generating high daily income?
+What’s the key to generating current daily income?

 The strategy, forged from over 100 years of options trading experience, also allows the ETF investor to participate in market gains should the underlying index rise on a given day.